Spin Bike Flywheel & How to Pick The Best One

 1. Lightweight Flywheels

 To start us off, we must examine what the job of a flywheel is.
 Quite simply, it is there to simulate the feel of an outdoor bike by storing energy to smooth the cycling motion.
 To get somewhat technical for a moment, this kinetic energy is a product of mass and speed.
 Physics says that larger and heavier flywheels store more energy.
 However, in practicality, the lightweight flywheels spin faster and provide more energy on account of this speed.
-This is the approach that Keiser has taken with their M3 line of spin bikes, which are widely regarded as being high quality.
+This is the approach that Keiser has taken with their M3 line of magnetic spin bikes, which are widely regarded as being high quality.
 These flywheels are designed to have enough inertia to provide a smooth and challenging ride without being too aggressive and rocking the body.

 Another benefit of the lighter flywheels comes in the form of how they affect the actual pedal strokes and muscles.
 These flywheels can actually promote both hamstring and glute improvements thanks to the fact that they do have more power while weighing less.
 Considering how many people actively seek to use these sorts of bikes for glute and hamstring improvements, this is perfect for the cyclist – experienced or new.
 Note: Light flywheels require the combination of high-gear ratio and magnetic resistance (not friction resistance) to deliver smooth top-notch pedal strokes.